tskit-dev/msprime/docs/tutorial.rst

 Suppose that the first mutation occurs at position 0.1 and the mutations in the second tree both occurred at the same position, at 0.5 (with a back mutation).
-To record the inheritance patterns of these, we need only record the positions on the genome at which they occured, and on which edge (equivalently, above which node) they occurred.
+To record the inheritance patterns of these, we need only record the positions on the genome at which they occurred, and on which edge (equivalently, above which node) they occurred.
 The positions are recorded in the :class:`SiteTable`::